tylerdave/OpenAPI-Tutorial/VM.md

 the repo directory.
 If it is not already running, start it with `vagrant up --provider virtualbox`.

+### Keep Up-to-Date

+On the day of the tutorial, make sure to `git pull` the latest updates to the repo and then run `vagrant provision` in order to make sure the VM has the latest updates.

 ### Logging In

 You can log in to the VM using `vagrant ssh` on the command line or by